DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPieChart/1 Configuration/customizePoint.md

 * [hoverStyle](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart/5%20Series%20Types/CommonPieChartSeries/hoverStyle '/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/hoverStyle/')
 * [selectionStyle](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart/5%20Series%20Types/CommonPieChartSeries/selectionStyle '/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/selectionStyle/')

-When implementing a callback function for this option, use the argument or value of a point.
+When implementing a callback function for this property, use the argument or value of a point.
 They can be accessed using the following fields of the function's parameter.

 <table class="dx-table">
     <tr>